metcalf/saypi/README.md

 Want to [help us solve these problems and much more](https://stripe.com/jobs/positions/engineer/)?

 # TODOs and Qs
-* Use API client to write sane tests
 * Tests for invalid params to say controller
 * 404 on missing deletions
-* Generate spans in client or at least take a context for cancellation
-* Client with a much more stubbable interface (e.g. Service thing from verificator)

 ## Boring TODO
 * Package descriptions